jonstar7/wunbot/README.md

 <img src="https://forthebadge.com/images/badges/gluten-free.svg">
 ### How do I set it up?

-Simply replace apikey with your discord bot's apikey and run like any other python prgram `python3 wunbot.py`
+Simply replace apikey with your discord bot's apikey and run like any other python program `python3 wunbot.py`

 On windows, I like to make a .bat with the contents
 ```